t1gu1/flutter-starter/README.md

 ## /constants/

+Tips: Try to use & edit app_themes constants as more as you can.

 **app_themes.dart** — contains info related to our light and dark themes.

 **globals.dart** — contains some global app settings